2015 Barry M. Moriarty Graduate Paper CompetitionThe Southern Regional Science

 The following qualifications apply:

-accredited academic institution for some or all of the year following
+full-time at an accredited academic institution for some or all of the

-in length, and written in the style of the SRSA’s Review of Regional Studies.
+written in the style of the SRSA’s Review of Regional Studies.
+A cover

-A cover page should include the paper's title and abstract and, for
+page should include the paper's title and abstract and, for both the

-both the author and the sponsor, full names, addresses, telephone
+author and the sponsor, full names, addresses, telephone numbers, and

 Recipients of the Moriarty Award: